-Monkeypox is a rare infection that's mainly found in parts of west or central Africa.
-There have been some recent cases in the UK, but the risk of catching it is low.
+Monkeypox is a rare infection most commonly found in west or central Africa.
+There has recently been an increase in cases in the UK, but the risk of catching it is low.

 How you get monkeypox

-Monkeypox can also spread from person to person through:
+Monkeypox can be passed on from person to person through:

-- touching clothing, bedding or towels used by someone with the monkeypox rash
+- touching clothing, bedding or towels used by someone with monkeypox

-- the coughs or sneezes of a person with the monkeypox rash
+- the coughs or sneezes of a person with monkeypox when they're close to you

 Monkeypox in the UK